Call Us: 415.956.2828

 OSHA COVID-19 Emergency Temporary Standard Arrives — With A Surprise Extension For Federal Contractors To Comply With Vaccination Mandate

-by Deborah Norris Rodin, Virginia K. Young and Gayle M. Athanacio
+by Gayle M. Athanacio

 We all knew it was coming: On November 4, 2021, the Department of Labor’s Occupational Safety and Health Administration (OSHA) issued its anticipated Emergency Temporary Standard (ETS) that President Biden first announced back on September 9 as part of his “Path Out of the Pandemic” action plan.
 The ETS requires employers with 100 or more employees to ensure that their workers either have their final vaccination dose by January 4, 2022 or be tested for COVID-19 on at least a weekly basis if not fully vaccinated by that date.